32nd Workshop on Recent Developments in Electronic Structure Methods, UC Merced

 - June 4:

 - 9:00-12:00.
 Tutorial on PARSEC: real-space DFT.
-Instructors: Jim Chelikowsky, Weiwei Gao, and Kai-Hsin Liou (University of Texas at Austin), Tian Qiu (University of Pennsylvania)
+Instructors: Jim Chelikowsky, Weiwei Gao, and Kai-Hsin Liou (University of Texas at Austin).
+Overview (Computing The Properties of Materials in Real Space): recording, slides; PARSEC recording, slides; NanoGW recording, slides.

 - 9:00-12:00.
 Tutorial on Wannier-Berri: Berry curvature and orbital moments.
 Suggested reading and manual.
-Instructors: Stepan Tsirkin and Xiaoxiong Liu (University of Zürich), Miguel Ángel Jiménez Herrera (Centro de Física de Materiales, San Sebastián, Spain), Patrick M. Lenggenhager (Paul Scherrer Institute, Switzerland)
+Instructors: Stepan Tsirkin and Xiaoxiong Liu (University of Zürich), Miguel Ángel Jiménez Herrera (Centro de Física de Materiales, San Sebastián, Spain), Patrick M. Lenggenhager (Paul Scherrer Institute, Switzerland).
+Zoom recording, tutorial files and slides.

 - June 5:

 - 9:00-12:00.
 Tutorial on inq: modern C++ and plane-wave density functional theory.
-Instructors: Xavier Andrade and Alfredo Correa (Lawrence Livermore National Laboratory)
+Instructors: Tadashi Ogitsu, Xavier Andrade, and Alfredo Correa (Lawrence Livermore National Laboratory).
+Recording, overview slides, Inq slides

 - David Strubbe (chair), Dept. of Physics, University of California, Merced